noushin-omidvar/noushin-omidvar/README.md

 **Noushin is here!**

 A tech-savvy with a Ph.D. in Chemical Engineering, I am passionate about using machine learning and data science to create revolutionary solutions in healthcare, energy, and sustainability.

-Whenever I wear my software engineer hat, I am exploring new ways to innovate and push the boundaries of what's possible, whether I'm developing deep learning frameworks or analyzing large datasets.
+I am exploring new ways to innovate and push the boundaries of what's possible, whether I'm developing deep learning frameworks or analyzing large datasets.

-When I'm not diving headfirst into a new project, I enjoy exploring uncharted trails and experimenting with homemade sweets in the kitchen.

 If you're looking for a collaborator who can bring a fresh perspective and a wealth of technical expertise to your project, look no further!